Ayurveda Retreats in Kerala: Experience Wellness Getaway

 • Kapha (Earth & Water): Relates to physical structure, immunity, and lubrication.

-When you first arrive at an Ayurveda retreat in Kerala, your first appointment is a comprehensive, hours-long consultation with the resident doctor.
+When you first arrive at an Ayurveda retreat in Kerala, you will have a long, detailed consultation.
+You will meet with the resident doctor.
 Through pulse diagnosis (Nadi Pariksha), lifestyle questioning, and physical observation, the doctor determines your primary Dosha and identifies any imbalances.
-Every single aspect of your subsequent stay is customized to correct this specific imbalance.
+We customize every single aspect of your subsequent stay to correct this specific imbalance.

 The Science of Panchakarma Treatment India

 If you are committing to a stay of 14 to 21 days, you will likely undergo a Panchakarma treatment.
 Pancha means “five” and Karma means “action.”
-This is a rigorous, deeply intensive detoxification protocol designed to purge toxic build-up (Ama) from the deep tissues of your body.
+This is a rigorous detox protocol designed to purge toxic build-up (Ama) from your body’s deep tissues.

 Panchakarma is not a standard luxury spa treatment; it is a serious medical cleanse.
-It involves phases of preparation (softening the body with oils), the main purification (which can involve therapeutic vomiting, purgation, or enemas, depending on your prescription), and finally, a rejuvenation phase to rebuild your immune system.
-While the process can be physically and emotionally taxing, the results—often described as feeling completely “reborn” with boundless energy—are universally praised.
+It has preparation phases that soften the body with oils.
+The main purification comes next.
+It may include therapeutic vomiting, purgation, or enemas, based on your prescription.

 A Day in the Life: What to Expect at an Ayurvedic Resort